modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 ## 2. Repository Structure

-To facilitate this process, the Modelica Association created the [FMI cross-check repository](https://github.com/modelica/fmi-cross-check) on GitHub.
+To facilitate this process, the Modelica Association created the [FMI Cross-Check repository](https://github.com/modelica/fmi-cross-check) on GitHub.
 A continuous integration service is in place to check any submission that violates the submission rules outlined here.

 ## 3. Rules what to store in the Repository

-The growing number of FMUs provided makes it more and more important to automate cross-check activities for each vendor.
+The growing number of FMUs provided makes it more and more important to automate Cross-Check activities for each vendor.
-The rules have been tightened to allow automatic result comparison with specified epsilon bands.
+The Cross-Check rules allow automatic result comparison with specified epsilon bands.

 ## 4. Result Extraction Process